soswow/my-presentations/resume.md

 **General programming skills** <br/>
 OOP, FP, Algorithms, Control flows, Data structures, Design Patterns

-**JavaScript** <br/>
+**TypeScript / JavaScript** <br/>
-ES6, React, Redux, TypeScript, Flow, Grunt, Gulp, Webpack, CoffeeScript, Angular, Backbone, jQuery
+TypeScript, React, Redux, ES6+, Webpack, Node.js, CoffeeScript, Angular, Backbone, jQuery

 **Other parts of the Web stack** <br/>
 DOM, CSS3/SASS, HTML5, Canvas, Websocket, other APIs

-**Best practices** <br/>
+**Architecture & Practices** <br/>
-TDD/BDD (Jasmine, JUnit), SOLID principles, DRY,
+Microservices, Monorepo tooling, Feature flags / progressive rollout, Graph databases (Cypher), TDD/BDD (Jest, JUnit), SOLID principles, DRY

 **Backend technologies** <br/>
-NodeJS (ExpressJS), Java (Play!, Struts, Spring, ORMs), Python (Django), Ruby (RoR)
+NodeJS (ExpressJS and others), Java (Play!, Spring, ORMs), Python (Django), Ruby (RoR)

 **Infrastructure** <br/>
-Intellij IDEA / Atom / VS Code, Git, Grunt / Gulp / Maven / Ant, Jenkins, Bamboo, Bash
+AWS, Git, Spinnaker, Bamboo, Jenkins, Docker, VS Code / IntelliJ IDEA, Bash

 Achievements
 ----------------------
+* At Atlassian, I led the development of Smart Link List View — a feature that lets users embed live, configurable tables of Jira issues directly inside Confluence and Jira editors, replacing the legacy Jira Issue Macro.
+I also drove critical architecture decisions, including a multi-week investigation that prevented a costly merge of two competing table implementations.
+* As a **Senior-level IC (P50 for 7+ years)** frequently acting as Tech Lead, I **received "Exceeding Expectations" ratings** in half of my recent performance cycles.
+I managed teams of 5–8 engineers, mentored three colleagues toward promotions, and represented the Linking Platform in cross-team technical negotiations — including ownership transitions, API decommission pushbacks, and redirecting partner teams toward simpler solutions that saved weeks of development time.
-* My biggest achievement to this date I consider my move to Australia and work I did at Atlassian.
-In Purchasing department I helped develop a painless purchase experience for our customers.
+* In earlier years at Atlassian, in the Purchasing department I helped develop a painless purchase experience for our customers.
 After that, as part of JIRA Service Desk, my team was responsible for tackling most voted issues by our customers.
-For last 2 years I work in media team.
-For last year I was feature lead on public links project that allows customers unfurl thousands of links in Jira, Confluence and Trello.
+Later I moved to the media team, where I was feature lead on a public links project that allows customers to unfurl thousands of links in Jira, Confluence and Trello.
 * I've been selected as one of three people from Sydney office to participate in an Artificial Intelligence innovation week that took place in Mountain View.
 * As part of the Toggl development team I developed a completely new web experience for our user base of more than 500,000.
 I modularized our client-side Backbone code in order to increase maintainability and facilitate its reuse.